django-recaptcha/django-recaptcha/README.rst

     ``ReCaptchaV3`` for `Google reCAPTCHA V3 <https://developers.google.com/recaptcha/docs/v3>`_

-To make use of widgets other than the Google reCAPTCHA V2 - Checkbox, simply replace the ``ReCaptchaField`` widget.
+To make use of widgets other than the default Google reCAPTCHA V2 - Checkbox, simply replace the ``ReCaptchaField`` widget.
 For example:

 .. code-block:: python